Concussion Hub

 Concussion E-learning Module

-The new concussion module which makes up the wider RugbyRight course is now available for members of the wider rugby community to complete.
+The new concussion module, making up part of the RugbyRight course, is now available for members of the wider rugby community to complete.

 The course includes comprehensive support to help identify and manage concussion, and provides clear information on the graduated return to play protocols at all ages and stages of the game.